Open source

 $brew install skyhook-io/tap/radar

-Radar Cloud is the hosted control plane that sits on top of the OSS engine.
-It adds the things that only make sense at team scale: fleet-wide views, long-term event retention, SSO, and collaborative links.
+Radar Cloud is the hosted control plane on top of the same engine.
+It adds the things only useful at fleet scale: cross-cluster views, long-term retention, SSO, and routed alerts.

 Feature by feature